-‘Sports Illustrated’ Model Hailey Clauson Leaves Little To The Imagination While Rocking A Bikini In The Snow
+Hailey Clauson Leaves Little To The Imagination While Rocking A Bikini In The Snow

 Hailey Clauson braved the cold in the most recent snap that was featured on her Instagram feed.
-The Sports Illustrated model added the throwback to her feed on January 29, reminiscing of the time that she packed the wrong clothing.
+The Sports Illustrated Swimsuit model added the throwback to her feed on January 29, reminiscing of the time that she packed the wrong clothing.

 She was photographed outside, where she posed in the middle of a snowy field.
 Her chilly hangout spot featured tall trees with snow-dusted branches.
-She spread her legs apart so that they were at shoulder-width distance.
-Hailey turned her head to the side, leaning it as far back as she could so her audience could only see her chin and neck in the snapshot.
+She spread her legs so they were at shoulder-width apart.
+She turned her head to the side, leaning it as far back as she could so her audience could only see her chin and neck.

 The model had on a solid white bikini that did her bombshell body nothing but favors.
 Her top had string shoulders, impossibly small cups, and a scoop front.
-The neckline fell deep into her chest, revealing her bronzed collar and a tease of cleavage.
-Its tiny cups covered what was necessary to meet Instagram’s guidelines, and they were spaced far apart to reveal even more skin.
-She layered the suit with a black jacket that was unzipped to expose even more skin.
+The neckline fell deep onto her chest, revealing her bronzed collar and a tease of cleavage.
+Its tiny cups covered what was necessary to meet Instagram's guidelines and they were spaced far apart to reveal even more skin.
+She layered the suit with a black jacket that was unzipped.

-Hailey coupled the look with matching bikini bottoms.
+Hailey coupled the top with matching bikini bottoms.
 They boasted a low-cut front that showcased her toned abs.
 Its thick sides fit tightly over her hips, highlighting her trim midsection and waist.
 She chose to wear the sides pulled up high, which showed her slender legs in their entirety.

-Hailey packed a pair of red combat boots with black laces for the getaway, indicated that she didn’t pack the wrong footwear for her trip.
-Her only visible accessory was a gold pendant necklace.
-Her blond hair was worn down, and it spilled over the middle of her back.

 "Those glorious legs, though!" one fan gushed, adding a series of flames and hearts to the end of their comment.